angular/angular/aio/content/tutorial/toh-pt6.md

   Note that canceling a previous `searchHeroes()` Observable doesn't actually abort a pending HTTP request.
-  Unwanted results are simply discarded before they reach your application code.
+  Unwanted results are discarded before they reach your application code.

 </div>